php-telegram-bot/core/README.md

 ### Admin Commands
 Enabling this feature, the admin bot can perform some super user command like:
-- Send message to all chats
+- Send message to all chats */sendtoall*
-- List all the chats started with the bot (new!)
+- List all the chats started with the bot */chats*

 You can specify one or more admin with this option: